proghead00/Aiden-AI-News-App/README.md

 # Aiden AI News App
-### AI powered with voice recognition enabled app that reads news from a variety of sources, interacts with you, and can even have funny conversations.
+### AI powered with voice recognition enabled app that reads news from a variety of sources, interacts with you, and can even have funny conversations made with React and Alan AI

 ## 👉🏻[See Aiden live!](https://aidenapp.netlify.app//)👈🏻
 ---